top of page

 And further across the spectrum, the Beatles work has been interpreted by some of the biggest stars of popular music, from Frank Sinatra in the mainstream, Queen of Soul Aretha Franklin, German-big-band leader James Last, or, to be completely ridiculous, The Muppets.

-In fact, it could be said that almost 50 years ago, the Beatles helped construct the basic foundations of Americana.
+In fact, it could be said that almost 50 years ago, The Beatles helped construct the basic foundations of Americana.
 For in 1975 – a quarter of a century before the formal enunciation of the genre – Emmylou Harris released two ground-breaking albums.
 Pieces of the Sky hit the record stores in February and Elite Hotel some 10 months later.

 They were her first releases with a major record label and would be acclaimed as ground-breaking contemporary country, because of both the diverse mix of songs and by such a multifarious bunch of writers.
 Of the 22 tracks on the two original albums, there were compositions from the pioneers of country (Hank Williams), country rock (Chris Hillman and Gram Parsons), country pop (Felice & Boudleaux Bryant), the Bakersfield sound (Buck Owens) and, yes, the pioneers of pop full-stop (Beatles).